rokrokss/flyte/rsts/deployment/gcp/index.rst

    <CLOUD-SQL-IP> private IP of cloud sql instance
    <DBPASSWORD> of the flyteadmin user created for the cloud sql instance
    <BUCKETNAME> of the GCS bucket created
-   <HOSTNAME> DNS name of the flyte deployment
+   <HOSTNAME> DNS name of the Flyte deployment

 #.
 Update helm dependencies